Fast bowling

+Fast bowling (also referred to as pace bowling) is a type of bowling in cricket, in which the ball is delivered at high speed.
+The fastest bowlers bowl the ball at over 86 mph.
+Practitioners of fast bowling are known as fast bowlers or quicks.
+Also included in this broad category are bowlers who do not achieve the highest speeds, who may instead be known by a range of other terms, such as medium fast bowlers.

-Fast bowling (also referred to as pace bowling) is one of two main approaches to bowling in the sport of cricket, the other being spin bowling.
-Practitioners of pace bowling are usually known as fast bowlers, quicks, or pacers.
-They can also be referred to as a seam bowler, a swing bowler or a fast bowler who can swing it to reflect the predominant characteristic of their deliveries.
+In addition to delivering the ball at speed, this type of bowler may also use seam bowling or swing bowling techniques, to make it even harder for the batter to play the ball correctly.
+The mixture of speed, seam and swing that can be achieved depends on several factors, including the individual bowler's skill, the condition of the ball, and the weather.
+Seam and swing are particularly important for bowlers who do not achieve the highest speeds.
+Therefore, they might also be referred to as a seam bowler, a swing bowler, or a fast bowler who can swing it, for example, if this is the predominant characteristic of their deliveries.
 Strictly speaking, a pure swing bowler does not need to have a high degree of pace, though dedicated medium-pace swing bowlers are rarely seen at Test level in modern times.

-The aim of pace bowling is to deliver the ball in such a fashion as to cause the batsman to make a mistake.
-The bowler achieves this by making the hard cricket ball deviate from a predictable, linear trajectory at a sufficiently high speed that limits the time the batsman has to compensate for it.
-For deviation caused by the ball's stitching (the seam), the ball bounces off the pitch and deflects either away from the batsman's body, or inwards towards them.
-Swing bowlers on the other hand also use the seam of the ball but in a different way.
-To 'bowl swing' is to induce a curved trajectory of the cricket ball through the air.
-Swing bowlers use a combination of seam orientation, body position at the point of release, asymmetric ball polishing, and variations in delivery speed to effect an aerodynamic influence on the ball.
-The ability of a bowler to induce lateral deviation or 'sideways movement' can make it difficult for the batsman to address the flight of the ball accurately.
-Beyond this ability to create an unpredictable path of ball trajectory, the fastest bowlers can be equally potent by simply delivering a ball at such a rate that a batsman simply fails to react either correctly, or at all, while spin bowlers also seek to deceive batters they do so in a rather different manner.
-Effective spin bowlers compensate for a much lower speed of delivery with ability to make the ball deviate in a considerably more extreme fashion than typical fast bowling.
+Fast bowling is one of the two main approaches to bowling, the other being spin bowling.

 Terminology

 Pace bowlers may be classified based on quantitative or qualitative attributes.

 A widespread method of classification is based on average ball release speed.
-However, there is no universally accepted set of definitions and the categorization of bowlers according to speed may take into account competition level and gender.
+However, there is no universally accepted set of definitions and the categorisation of bowlers according to speed may take into account competition level and gender.
 Terms used in different classifications include "slow medium", "medium", "fast medium", "fast" and "express".
 ESPNcricinfo, a popular cricket news website, uses both "medium fast" and "fast medium" in addition to "medium" and "fast".

 Bowlers may be categorised according to their use of swing bowling or seam bowling techniques, although the term "seamer" is also commonly used to refer to pace bowlers in general.